MrParosk/online_courses/additional_material/computer_science_material/algorithms.md

 - **Recursive case** a conditional statement that is used to trigger the recursion.
 - **Base case** a conditional statement that is used to break the recursion.

-When running a recursive algorithm, one might encounter "stack level too deep" or "stack overflow".
-This means that the base case was never reached since it was faulty or the problem was "too large" for the computer.
 Knowing whether or not you will reach a base case is paramount to correctly use recursion.

 Example implementation of n! using recursion: